 This example shows how you can build a top sellers page for your Shopify store in Parabola without writing a single line of code.
 If you don't use Shopify, don't worry: Parabola is very flexible and can work with Webflow, Weebly, Squarespace, Wix, you name it – it works.

-Parabola's Shopify Import step makes it easy to pull in data from your store.
+Parabola's Pull from Shopify step makes it easy to pull in data from your store.

-You'll want to drag out a new Shopify Import step and authenticate with your Shopify login.
+You'll want to drag out a new Pull from Shopify step and authenticate with your Shopify login.

-Next, we utilize a series of Parabola transforms to trim the (hopefully long!) list of matching orders to only the top ten best sellers.
+Next, we utilize a series of Parabola steps to trim the (hopefully long!) list of matching orders to only the top ten best sellers.

 For this next bit (the fun part), if you don't have a "Best Sellers" collection you'll want to go ahead and create it in Shopify and make a note of its id.

 Back in Parabola we'll use another two Shopify Imports to fetch your Shopify collections, products, and names, and then use a row filter to grab the collection you just created.

 Finally, we use a Find overlap step to leave all remaining best selling items in the collection, while then separating out the new products being added to the collection along with any products that have fallen out of the top sellers.